fruether/MyProject/folder/README.md

 * configuration files
 * ...

-For example `.g` files, which are an indicator of `ANTLR` usage because `ANTLR's grammar` files use this extension:
+For example `.g` files, which are an indicator of `ANTLR` usage because `ANTLR grammar` files use this extension:

 ```
 {